Gold Hill, Nevada: History

-The Gold Hill post office remained in operation until 1943.
-Today Gold Hill exists as a shell of its former self; its population in 2005 was 191.
-It is part of the Reno–Sparks Metropolitan Statistical Area.

 A later mining complex in the area operated from 1927 until 1942, when mining operations were shut down by War Production Board order L-208, shutting down all nonessential gold mines in the United States.
 Just under a hundred million dollars' worth of ore was extracted after 1930.
 Active mining has returned to lower Gold Hill, with the start of production at Comstock Mining's Lucerne, Hartford and Billy The Kid mines.
+The Gold Hill post office remained in operation until 1943.

 In 1976, Bob Gray, a former Marine Corps photographer in World War II and admirer of the Virginia & Truckee Railroad since he was a teenager, bought a section of the abandoned railway line between Virginia City and a point about two miles south.
 He laid track on that right of way and began operating a steam-powered tourist railroad.
 The track was extended to Gold Hill in 1992, and in 1994 the Gold Hill Historical Society was established to preserve the Gold Hill depot, one of the few wooden structures in the region that survived the 1875 fire in Virginia City.
 After ten years of applying for grants, lobbying, and collecting steel rail donations by the Gold Hill Historical Society, the mayor of Carson City approved the letting out to bid of a contract to reconstruct the railroad between Gold Hill and the Carson River, fifteen miles away.
-Today Gold Hill is a stop on this tourist railroad, which operates historic steam trains attracting thousands of tourists each year.
+Today, Gold Hill is a stop on this tourist railroad, which operates historic steam trains attracting thousands of tourists each year.

+Today, Gold Hill exists as a shell of its former self; its population in 2005 was 191.
+It is part of the Reno–Sparks Metropolitan Statistical Area.